gazbert/bxbot/README.md

 Your adapter must implement the [TradingApi](https://github.com/gazbert/BX-bot/blob/master/src/main/java/com/gazbert/bxbot/core/api/trading/TradingApi.java) interface.
 See the Javadoc for details of the API.
 This allows for:

-1. the main Trading Engine to inject your adapter on startup of the bot.
+1. the main Trading Engine to inject your adapter on startup of the bot and initialise with config via the [ExchangeAdapter](https://github.com/gazbert/BX-bot/blob/master/src/main/java/com/gazbert/bxbot/core/api/exchange/ExchangeAdapter.java) init method.
 1. the Trading Strategies to invoke your adapter's implementation of the [TradingApi](https://github.com/gazbert/BX-bot/blob/master/src/main/java/com/gazbert/bxbot/core/api/trading/TradingApi.java) during each trade cycle.